-4. Do hospitals affiliated with your medical school have accessible educational materials for patients about environmental health exposures?
+5. Do hospitals affiliated with your medical school have accessible educational materials for patients about environmental health exposures?
 2 Yes, all affiliated hospitals have accessible educational materials for patients.
 1 Some affiliated hospitals have accessible educational materials for patients.
 0 No affiliated medical centers have accessible educational materials for patients.
-Score explanation: No educational materials are available for patients to our knowledge.